Exit poll: Methods

-US exit polls have long been conducted by Edison Research for the National Election Pool of media organizations, interviewing a sample of voters as they leave a polling place.
+The US exit polls have long been conducted by Edison Research for the National Election Pool of media organizations, interviewing a sample of voters as they leave a polling place.
 These pollsters choose precincts whose mix of voters is representative of the broader area.
 These voters may not be typical.
-For example minority voters in a mixed precinct may vote at different rates and for different candidates than minority voters in a mostly minority precinct.
+For example, minority voters in a mixed precinct may vote at different rates and for different candidates than minority voters in a mostly minority precinct.
 The Associated Press since 2018 has switched to phone polling, which does not need to be grouped by precinct.
-They start calling a random sample of voters until they vote, to cover mailed ballots, early voting, and election day voting.
+They start calling a random sample of voters until they vote, to cover mailed ballots, early voting, and election-day voting.

 Problems

 Like all opinion polls, exit polls by nature do include a margin of error.
-A famous example of exit poll error occurred in the 1992 UK General Election, when two exit polls predicted a hung parliament.
-The actual vote revealed that Conservative Party Government under John Major held their position, though with a significantly reduced majority.
+A famous example of exit poll error occurred in the 1992 UK General Election when two exit polls predicted a hung parliament.
+The actual vote revealed that Conservative Party government under John Major held their position, though with a significantly reduced majority.
 Investigations into this failure identified a number of causes including differential response rates (the Shy Tory Factor), the use of inadequate demographic data and poor choice of sampling points.

+Another example of this was the 2024 Indian general election, in which after the voting ended, exit polls showed that the incumbent Bharatiya Janata Party–NDA government of Narendra Modi would win 350 to 370 seats in the Parliament of India and thus a landslide, but the actual results showed the opposition's strong performance and led to the BJP failing to gain a majority on its own.

-Because exit polls require a baseline to compare swing against, they are not reliable for one-off votes such as the Scottish independence referendum or the UK EU membership referendum.
+As exit polls require a baseline to compare swing against, they are not reliable for one-off votes such as the Scottish independence referendum or the UK EU membership referendum.
 Because exit polls can't reach people who voted by postal ballot or another form of absentee voting, they may be biased towards certain demographics and miss swings that only occur among absentee voters.
 For example, in the May round of the 2016 Austrian presidential election, exit polls correctly pointed to a narrow lead for Norbert Hofer among those who voted at a polling station.
 However, the postal votes (which made up about 12% of the total vote) were slightly but definitively in favour of his rival Alexander Van der Bellen, and ultimately gave Van der Bellen victory.
 This could be considered a non-U.S. example of the phenomenon known as "blue shift" in the U.S.